mykoz/resource-links/aws/aws_2_installing_pkgs.md

 ```
 reshama$ scp trysql.py myaws:~
 ```
 Note:  check your user account on AWS.
-The file was copied there~
+The file was copied there!!! :clap:

 #### Very Web